stonejihub/PornHub-AutoUpload/README.md

 # PornHub-AutoUpload
-AutoUpload script for PornHub based on Selenium and Python
+AutoUpload(video) Python script for PornHub based on Selenium

+## First step: save cookies to txt file

+## Second step: login with cookies and autoupload a video